2026 Western District Health Service Graduate Nurse Program

 Commitment to ongoing learning and the ability to accept constructive feedback and appropriate direction.

-Ability to set goals and objective and meet deadlines as required.
+Ability to set goals and objectives and meet deadlines as required.

 Commitment to working as part of a team and the ability to work collaboratively with the multidisciplinary team.